Artiume/notepad/CONTIRBUTING.md

 ## Writing Code

-When writing code for Alles, please keep the following things in mind:
+When writing code for Notepad, please keep the following things in mind:

 - Write concise but readable code
 - Use semantic git commits with meaningful descriptions